dgraph-io/dgraph4j/samples/concurrent-modification/README.md

 ```sh
 docker run -it -p 8080:8080 -p 9080:9080 dgraph/standalone:master
 ```
 Step 2: Checkout the source code from the 'samples' directory in dgraph4j repository.
-This particular example can found at the path "samples/concurrent-modification".
+This particular example can be found at the path "samples/concurrent-modification".
 In order to run this example, execute the following maven command from the 'concurrent-modification' folder.

 **Warning**: The sample code, when run, will remove all data from your locally running Dgraph instance.
 So make sure that you don't have any important data on your Dgraph instance.